Federal Aviation Administration (FAA), DOT.

 (e) Unsafe Condition

-This AD was prompted by a report of a reverse thrust command accelerating the airplane instead of decelerating the airplane because the engine thrust reverser doors were stowed instead of deployed.
-We are issuing this AD to mitigate failure of the engine thrust reverser system.
+This AD was prompted by a report of a reverse thrust command accelerating the airplane instead of decelerating the airplane because the thrust reverser doors were stowed instead of deployed.
+The FAA is Start Printed Page 30840issuing this AD to mitigate failure of the engine thrust reverser system.
 The unsafe condition, if not addressed, could result in the airplane overrunning the runway or a runway excursion.

 Comply with this AD within the compliance times specified, unless already done.